Local Support and Interpretation of Guidance COVID-19:

 Remove large quantities of stock items from shelving to allow for swift cleaning.

 PPE should also be worn during decontamination.
-Please see section 3.3.4 in the Community Pharmacy SOP.
+Guidance on how to wear and remove PPE has been given.
+Please follow environmental cleaning guidance given and see section 4.
+Post-transfer actions in the Community Pharmacy SOP.

 Physical & Emotional Wellbeing